Pickett County, Tennessee

 John Day has created a new website (BirdDog Law) to give citizens, judges, and lawyers important information about the court system of every county in Tennessee, including updated trial statistics in each of the 95 counties.
 For more recent information and an understanding of the trends in jury and nonjury personal injury and wrongful death cases in Pickett County, please click on the link.

 Our Award-Winning Attorneys Can Level The Playing Field

 Big corporations and insurance companies have a full arsenal of lawyers and experts who will try to deny you fair compensation.
 You need a lawyer who can level the playing field so that you get the compensation you deserve.

 The Law Offices of John Day, P.C. has been ranked as one of the country's best firms by U.S. News and World Report.
 Business Tennessee has repeatedly named John Day as one of the State's best attorneys.
 Since 2006, we have received Mid-South Super Lawyers Top 100 awards.
 In 2009, Best Lawyers named John Day the "Best Personal Injury Lawyer in Nashville".
 The Nashville Post has recognized John Day as one of "Nashville's Top 101 Lawyers" Since 2007, Best Lawyers has recognized John Day for Personal Injury Litigation, Products Liability Litigation and Medical Malpractice Litigation.
 And for the last 19 years, Best Lawyers has named John Day as one of the country's best lawyers.
 Isn't this who you want on your side?

 Contact Us Today

-If you or a loved one has been injured in an accident, please contact us online or call us at 615-742-4880 or 866-812-8787 for a free, no-obligation consultation.
+If you or a loved one has been injured in an accident, please contact us online or call us at toll-free at 866-812-8787 for a free, no-obligation consultation.
 We only get paid if we recover money for you, and we advance all case expenses so you are not out of pocket any money to pursue your case.
 To learn more about our fees and how we handle case expenses, click here.